 2# Start with the talk

 When you’re in a new relationship, there will be a lot of things that need to be discussed.
-You have your own preference, and he/she also the same.
+You have your own preference, and they also the same.
 When you have something in your mind, bring up the conversation and discussed it with your partner.

 3# Loosen up